-The PGA Tour’s New Orleans Open was held at English Turn Golf and Country Club on seven occasions between 1989 and 2006.
+With numerous title sponsors, the PGA Tour’s New Orleans Open or "Classic" was held at English Turn Golf and Country Club on multiple occasions between 1989 and 2006.
 Designed by Jack Nicklaus, the course has water in play at each and every one of its 18 holes.

 I prefer golf courses that are links or links-like that have kept natural land forms, with interesting green surrounds, well-placed and the right amount of bunkers, wide open views, very little water, a variety of terrain, and well-shaped larger greens.
 English Turn does not offer much of the above other than the fairways are usually generous and the small greens are decently contoured.
 This is a course built at sea level with no meaningful change of elevation between it.
 Water is present on all eighteen holes.